Honeymoon States: Production

 "Honeymoon States" was written by series creator and showrunner Jesse Armstrong alongside playwright and executive producer Lucy Prebble, in her first writing credit for the series since the first season's "Austerlitz".
 It was directed by filmmaker Lorene Scafaria, her second episode for the series after season 3's "Too Much Birthday".
 Scafaria cited the work of Ingmar Bergman and Eugene O'Neill as inspirations for her approach to the episode, which she likened to an "ensemble play" due to it taking place entirely in a single location.

 Hiam Abbass returns as Marcia Roy in the episode, credited in the opening titles of the episode among the main cast.
 Justin Kirk filmed scenes as Jeryd Mencken for the episode, which were included in the season trailer but ultimately cut from the final edit of the episode.

+The series writers initially rejected their consideration to have Shiv become pregnant during the season, but reconsidered their decision later in the production cycle when actor Sarah Snook herself became pregnant.
+Scafaria returned to direct an additional scene for the opening of "Honeymoon States", where Shiv is informed of her pregnancy, in January 2023.

 According to actor Peter Friedman (Frank), the pencil addendums on Logan's letter were added by Armstrong himself.